by Paul Jackson

-These lovely 4-leafed Buttonhole flowers were created by Paul Jackson.
-See photo instructions below or see diagrams here
+This lovely 4-leafed Buttonhole flower was created by Paul Jackson.
+See diagramic instructions here.

 - If you are using origami paper that is white on one side, start with the white side facing up.
 Fold the paper left to right, unfold.
 Repeat by folding top to bottom, unfold.
 This gives a “+” crease mark.

 - Turn the paper over and fold it on the diagonal, corner to corner; unfold.
 Repeat by folding corner to corner along the other diagonal; unfold.
 This gives an “X” crease mark.

 - Collapse the paper into a waterbomb base.
 To do this, bring the top of the paper down towards the bottom while pushing the sides inwards.

 - This will naturally fold into triangle with two flaps on the left and two flaps on the right.

 - Rotate the model so that the base of the triangle is up and the apex is down.
 Fold the two flaps on the left towards the right side.
 All 4 flaps should be stacked as shown on 5a.

 - Fold two layers back to the left side, but fold at an angle along crease A to B as shown.